+With Singapore Pools, predictions are a bit more limited.
 The major football betting market missing from SG Pools is Asian handicap.
-They do have a 1/2 Goal market but this often uses a 1.5 goal handicap.
-The result is one team is always a large favorite (have to stake a lot to win a little) and the other an underdog (can win a lot for a small stake).
+They do have a 1/2 Goal market, but this often uses a 1.5 goal handicap.
+The result is one team is always a large favorite (you have to stake a lot to win a little) and the other an underdog (you can win a lot for a small stake).

 Another form of wagering popular on the internet is accumulators.
 This is simply combining multiple wagers into a single bet.
 You can do two bets called a double, three bets called a treble, or 4-fold, 5-fold, etc. and at some sites all the way to 25-fold accumulators.